SilkRose/Pony/stories/books-and-besties/books-and-besties.md

 "That sounds good.
 What should we eat?"

-"How about this?
-I'll make the food, and you make the setting."
+"How about this - I make the food, and you make the setting."

-"You really think I can do it?"
+"You really think I can do that?"

-"You got this.
-Those waves were pretty creative."
+"Those waves were pretty creative.
+You got this. "

-"Okay, let's do this!"
+"Okay, let's do it!"

-With that I leave for her kitchen while thinking of what to make.
+With that I leave her to it while I head to the kitchen thinking of what to make.

 Looking through her cupboards I find exactly what I am looking for: spaghetti.

-What romantic dinner is complete without spaghetti.
+What romantic dinner is complete without spaghetti?

 I begin to make the pasta as I think about the date.